 She specialises in the following areas of practice:

-- Professional liability, particularly claims involving lawyers and accountants, insurance brokers and financial services professionals;
+- Professional liability (including claims involving solicitors, barristers, accountants, insurance brokers and financial services professionals);

-- Product liability, including commercial products and claims in relation to pharmaceuticals, food safety, medical devices and blood products;
+- Product liability (including commercial products, pharmaceuticals, vaccines, food safety, medical devices, blood and blood products);

 - Insurance and reinsurance, particularly all forms of liability insurance;